Key takeaways

 High-contrast, simple compositions read well above a bed without demanding attention the way complex or detailed imagery does.
 A strong typographic piece.
 A bold geometric composition.
 A single motif executed with scale and clarity.
 The right choices hold up over years without becoming fatiguing.

-Canvas versus framed prints for bedroom wall art
+Canvas or framed prints for bedroom wall art?

+For a bedroom, canvas wins on two practical points: it has no glass glare, and its texture reads better at the close distance from a bed.
 The format question is worth considering for bedroom art given the room's specific characteristics.
-The full comparison is covered in the the full canvas versus framed prints breakdown.
-For this specific position, canvas wins on two practical points.
+The full comparison is covered in the full canvas versus framed prints breakdown.

 First, the bedroom is typically a lower-light environment than the living room or home office.
 Canvas art has no glass, so it creates no reflective glare from bedside lamps or overhead fixtures.
 A framed print under glass above a bed often shows as a bright reflection from certain angles, particularly from the bed itself.
 Canvas reads consistently regardless of light position.